 Have you ever heard the saying, "being at the controls", as a pilot is at the controls?

-This is what I sometimes think about ... that I'm at the controls.
+This is what I sometimes think about ... that I'm at the controls as a rider.
 It's not that I'm controlling.
 I'm just at the controls.
-I'm guiding my horse, with the controls...as a pilot would be or as a director in a play would be.
+I'm guiding my horse, through a conversation, with the controls...as a pilot would be or as a director in a play would be.

 A lot of riders we talk to get caught up in the perfectionism of things.
 And perfectionism is difficult because yes, we do want to learn how to do it.
 We want to know, we want to get the best that we can be and do it right for our horses...

-That's when the emotion of worry started to come in for her.
-And when that emotion of worry comes in.
-That's when I need to be in the place that I'm holding her, I need to hold her through her emotions, I need to be there with her.
+And when that emotion of worry comes in, that's when I need to hold her through her emotions, I need to be there with her.

 At that point in time, that's when our partnership really kicks in, she trusted me to guide her.